nythrox/effects.js/docs/handlers.md

 Inside the map of handlers, each key should be a function that will handle an effect (of the same key), and the `return` function is a special function that transforms the result of the handled action (it is optional)

-If you want to resume asynchronously, you can use the `callback` and `singleCallback` actions (see in API)
+If you want to resume asynchronously, you can use the `singleCallback` action (see in API)

 You can also use the generator version